 - Establish managerial and financial incentives for improved affordability, including:

-- Increase financial aid to enhance social mobility, relieve the middle class squeeze, and reduce student loan debt.
+- Increase financial aid, including the Tuition Assistance Grant, to enhance social mobility, relieve the middle class squeeze, and reduce student loan debt.

 - Provide tuition moderation incentive funding that encourages tuition restraint by restoring state-level investment.